-1705 Registration Decision Date and Effective Date of Registration
+1705 Effective Date of Registration

-If the U.S. Copyright Office registers a work following a first or second request for reconsideration, the Office will assign a registration decision date and an effective date of registration ("EDR") to the registration.

-The "registration decision date" is the date that the Office completed its examination and approved the claim after reviewing the applicant's first or second request for reconsideration.
-The "effective date of registration" is the day on which the Office receivesreceived an acceptable application, deposit copy(ies), and filing fee, which arewere later determined by the Register of Copyrights or by a court of competent jurisdiction to be acceptable for registration.
+If the U.S. Copyright Office registers a work following a first or second request for reconsideration, the Office will assign an effective date of registration ("EDR") to the registration.
+The effective date of registration is the day on which the Office receives an acceptable application, deposit copy(ies), and filing fee, which are later determined by the Register of Copyrights or by a court of competent jurisdiction to be acceptable for registration.
 17 U.S.C. § 410(d).